fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

     }
 }
 ```
 </details>

-Useful references for working with XMLRPC in the roscpp client library are this [answer](https://answers.ros.org/question/151611/rosservice-list-and-info-from-c/?answer=152421#post-id-152421) and the [ROS Master API Wiki page](http://wiki.ros.org/ROS/Master_API).
+Useful references for working with XML-RPC in the roscpp client library are this [answer](https://answers.ros.org/question/151611/rosservice-list-and-info-from-c/?answer=152421#post-id-152421) and the [ROS Master API Wiki page](http://wiki.ros.org/ROS/Master_API).

 ## Install and Run your Plugin